Coasteering at Land's End - Our Advanced Route for Experienced Coasteerers

 We are proud to present the ultimate coasteering adventure Cornwall has to offer: taking on the challenging cliffs of Land’s End, the most westerly point in the mainland British Isles.
 With nothing standing between you and the open Atlantic, experience the raw excitement of coasteering at its fullest.
+If you have been coasteering before and are looking to step things up, this trip ois for you.

 "Had a fantastic time coasteering at Land's End.
 Would definitely do it again."